Flexible Tools for Editing, Generating, Transforming, and Converting JSON

 When building your mobile app in MobileTogether, you can utilize JSON either loaded directly from a file or consumed via a REST web service or via an HTTP or FTP request.

-When you need to process a large volume of JSON data, RaptorXML Server offers hyper-performance validation of JSON, JSON5, and JSON Schema.
+When you need as JSON tool to process a large volume of JSON data, RaptorXML Server offers hyper-performance validation of JSON, JSON5, and JSON Schema.

 Features for developers include including error reporting, .NET and Python APIs, and more, and you can even integrate an installed RaptorXML Server with XMLSpy for server processing speeds inside the editor.